W1n5tonSalmagundi/UT236Solutions/README.md

 You may wish to anonymize your work, both in the content and by deleting the metadata of submitted files.
 This is perfectly optional.
 See the section on anonymizing files for more information.

 You can add work and make directory changes as normal over github, or if you want to contribute anonymously or pseudononymously, [contact me over email](mailto:faris.alsalti@mail.utoronto.ca).
+The repo is updated sunday night, and on every odd weekday.

 Some workings and solutions will not be added for silly sounding but important concerns like long term scalability and academic integrity.
 Currently, only problem set answers and test/exam answers are excluded.